Prayer wheel: Practice

-The benefits attributed to the practice of turning the wheel are vast.
-Not only does it help wisdom, compassion and bodhichitta arise in the practitioner, it also enhances siddhis (spiritual powers such as clairvoyance, precognition, reading others thoughts, etc.).The practitioner can repeat the mantra as many times as possible during the turning of the wheel, stabilizing a calm, meditative mind.
-At the end of a practice session, there is a Tibetan Buddhist tradition of dedicating any accumulated merits that one may have gathered during practice to the benefit of all sentient beings.
-Then Om Ah Hum 3 times.
-This is customary with Tibetans upon completing any Buddhist practice, including the practice of the prayer wheel.
+The benefits attributed to the practice of turning the wheel include helping wisdom, compassion and bodhichitta arise in the practitioner and enhancing siddhis (spiritual powers such as clairvoyance, precognition, reading others thoughts, etc.).
+The practitioner can repeat the mantra as many times as possible during the turning of the wheel, stabilizing a calm, meditative mind.
+At the end of a practice session, there is a Tibetan Buddhist tradition of dedicating any accumulated merits that one may have gathered during practice to the benefit of all sentient beings, then reciting "om ah hum" three times.
+This is customary with Tibetans upon completing any Buddhist practice.

 Thubten Zopa Rinpoche has commented that installing a prayer wheel has the capacity to completely transform a place, which becomes "...peaceful, pleasant, and conducive to the mind."

 Simply touching a prayer wheel is said to bring great purification to negative karmas and obscurations.